PSanilP/ppvue/README.md

-#ppvue
+# ppvue
-ppvue is an attempt to build reactivity into the IIFE file of petite-vue.
+ppvue is an attempt to build reactivity into the IIFE file of petite-vue, without having to import module.
 To achieve this https://stackoverflow.com/questions/72752587/access-or-modify-petite-vue-data-outside-app